cmvandrevala/more-than-equations/content/Computer Science/Labs/Slide to the Left.md

 ---
 title: Slide to the Left
-date: 2025-03-04
+date: 2026-03-15
 tags: [c-plus-plus, csc-122, arrays]
-description: In this lab you will create a function to rotate entries in an array.
+description: In this lab you will create a function that rotates entries in an array.
 ---

 ## 🔖 Background Information